Rates are subject to change pending Board approval.

 The schedule for the refund of tuition and fees is provided on the Academic/Registration Calendar each semester and session.

-Students may request a Tuition Appeal due to extenuating circumstances that occur during an academic term such as military deployment, a change in employment, extended illness of the student or family member, a death in the family, etc. All appeals must have supporting documentation.
+A tuition appeal is only considered for courses in which the student withdrew.
+You must drop or withdraw from your classes first before a tuition appeal is reviewed.
+Examples of extenuating circumstances include but are not limited to military deployment, a change in employment, extended illness of the student or immediate family member, a death in the immediate family, etc. All appeals must have supporting documentation.

 Gentle Reminders: